 Emma asked to trace the map of the world.
 She did a great job, in spite of using thick printer paper.
-Anyone know where to buy tracing paper?
+Next time I’ll give her tracing paper.

 She even added some animals to the world (after I took the above picture) – here’s her version of a baby fox: